 Heading towards a healthy eating diet

 It is important to remember that you don't have to make drastic changes all at once.
-As long as you are trending toward making healthier choices, you will eventually get where you want to be.
-Healthy and well.
+As long as you are trending toward making healthier choices, you will eventually get where you want to be--healthy and feeling good.